LancelotGT/algorithms/README.md

 To summarize, this is definitely not a super efficient implementation.
 But I am able to get roughly 0.004 sec per iteration.
 With roughly 100 iterations, it can almost always find the correct answer.
 So I guess I'll just stop here.

-# <a name="minimum-cut"></a>Strongly Connected Component
+# <a name="SCC"></a>Strongly Connected Component
 [Strongly Connected Component](http://www.columbia.edu/~cs2035/courses/csor4231.F15/scc.pdf) is another classic graph problem.
 It is defined on a graph that, within each SCC, there is one or more paths between any two vertices.

-# Kosaraju's Two-pass Algorithm
+## Kosaraju's Two-pass Algorithm
 Although this seems a rather complicated problem.
 The algorithm to compute SCC is surprisingly simple and efficient.
-It takes only O(m + n), just like normal DFS.
+It takes only **O(m + n)** (n means number of vertices and m means number of edges), just like normal DFS.
 The algorithm takes 3 major steps.

 1. Create another directed graph with all arcs reversed.
 2. Run DFS-Loop on the reversed graph.
 The detail of DFS-Loop is shown below.